 Like the leaves, the petals of the flowers may number between five and nine.

-Flowers may be between a quarter-inch and a half-inch in diameter and are seen from late in the springtime until early in the summer.
+Flowers may be between a quarter-inch and a half-inch in diameter and are seen mid to late spring into early summer (mid-June).

 The flowers don’t produce nectar, but beneficial insects, such as Andrenid and Halictid bees, as well as Syrphid flies, pollinate the flowers and collect and feed on the pollen.

-When the flowers go to seed, chipmunks feast on the seeds and gather them to hoard for winter.
+When the small, star-shaped white flowers go to seed, chipmunks feast on the seeds and gather them to hoard for winter.

 The seeds are borne in capsules, each with five cells.

-Seed pods not eaten by wildlife eventually burst to scatter seed, which will take root and grow in the following season.
+Seed pods not eaten by wildlife eventually burst to scatter seeds, which will take root and grow in the following season.

-This woodland wildflower likes to be kept in a setting providing dappled sunlight or light shade, six to eight hours daily.
+This woodland wildflower likes to be kept in a setting providing dappled sunlight or light shade for six to eight hours daily.

 Starflower is winter hardy in USDA hardiness zones 3-7.
 Although the plant can tolerate temperatures above 100° degrees Fahrenheit (38° C), it prefers a setting with cool summers.

-Water in a way mimicking conditions in a woodland setting.
+Water, in a way, mimics conditions in a woodland setting.

 The soil should be consistently moist but never soggy.

-Water deeply, occasionally, and do so early in the morning or the evening so the water will have a chance to soak in well rather than evaporating.
+Water deeply, occasionally, and do so early in the morning or evening so the water can soak in well rather than evaporate.